findy-network/findy-network.github.io/content/en/blog/fsm/index.md

 ---
 date: 2023-03-13
-title: "Chatbot Language - Part I"
+title: "No-Code SSI Chatbots - Part I"
-linkTitle: "Chatbot Language"
+linkTitle: "No-Code SSI Chatbots"
 description: "I implemented a new [FSM](https://en.wikipedia.org/wiki/Finite-state_machine) language for our SSI chatbots a few years ago.
 It started as an experiment, a technology spike, but ended as a new feature to our SSI agency.
-Since then, we have been able to build multi-tenant agent applications without coding, which is huge compared to other DID agents.
+Since then, we have been able to build multi-tenant agent applications without coding, which is so much easier compared to other DID agents.
 We'll also offer these tools to the end-users in the future."
 author: Harri Lainio
 resources:
 - src: "**.{png,jpg}**"